 I woke up on Sunday morning at 3am to get ready for the 14K trail race.
-It was located in the Escobar district in Paraguay.
-It was a two hour drive and when we arrived it was still dark.
-You could hear fellow racers warming up and talking.
+It was located in the Escobar district in Paraguay and hosted by the Kings trail club.
+It was a two hour drive and when we arrived it was still dark - there was an electricity outage which is normal in Paraguay.
+You could not see much, however you can hear excited racers warming up and talking.

 As this was a longer race (14K), I made sure to pack dates, electrolytes and honey to keep my energy levels high.
 My plan was to eat a date and drink a few sips of electrolytes every 20 minutes.